nandaisnanda/Forest_Fire_Prediction/README.md

-# 🔥🌲 Forest Fire Prediction in USA (1992-2020) 🌲🔥
+# 🔥🌳 Algerian Forest Fire Prediction (2012-2017) 🌳🔥

-Welcome to the **Forest Fire Prediction** project!
-This project aims to predict forest fires 🐻‍❄️🔥 across the USA using wildfire records from 1992 to 2020.
-Join us in understanding and preventing wildfires with the power of data! 💻📊
+Welcome to the **Algerian Forest Fire Prediction** project!
+This project aims to predict forest fires in Algeria 🇩🇿 using the Algerian Forest Fires Dataset from 2012 to 2017.
+The dataset provides valuable information about meteorological conditions and fire occurrences to help build predictive models. 🚒🔥

 ## 📚 Table of Contents
 - [🌟 Introduction](#introduction)